 Art History.
-Three hours of ARS (non-Western), 438, 439.
+Three semester hours of non-Western ARS 438 Art of the 20th Century I and 439 Art of the 20th Century II are required.

 Art Electives.
-Twenty-one hours of ARA, ARE, ARS, and ART courses.
+Twenty-one semester hours of ARA, ARE, ARS, and ART courses are required.